 Anion vs Cation

-|Anions form by attracting electrons and cations form by removing electrons.|
+|Anions form by attracting electrons.||Cations form by removing electrons.|

-|Attract to positive ends of an electric field, whereas, cations are attracted to negative ends.
+|Attract to positive ends of an electric field.||Attract to negative ends of an electric field.|

 Anions and cations are forms of charged chemical species.
 The difference between anion and cation is that anions are the negatively charged ions formed from neutral atoms whereas cations are positively charged ions formed from neutral atoms.